TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-virtualnetwork-unabletoreachaport/content-take-gateway-capture-25.md

 # Take Gateway Capture

-Brooklyn Gateway Packet Capture is utilized to capture ESP / IKE / OVPN / unencrypted packets over the tunnel i.e. seeing source IP and port and destination IP and port like when doing pspings across the tunnel when troubleshooting Site to Site
+Brooklyn Gateway Packet Capture is utilized to capture ESP / IKE / OVPN / unencrypted packets over the tunnel I.E. seeing source IP and port and destination IP and port like when doing pspings across the tunnel when troubleshooting Site to Site

 # Recommended Steps